tinify/wordpress-plugin/readme.txt

 A: Everything will keep on working, but newly uploaded images will not be optimized.
 Of course we encourage everyone to [switch](https://tinypng.com/dashboard/api) to a paid account to cover the hosting and development costs of the service.

 = Q: Can I optimize all existing images in my media library? =
 A: Yes!
-After installing the plugin, go to *Media > Bulk Optimization*, and click on the start button to optimize all unoptimized images in your media library.
+After installing the plugin, go to *Media > Bulk TinyPNG*, and click on the start button to optimize all unoptimized images in your media library.

 = Q: How do I switch to a paid account? =
 A: You can upgrade to a paid account by adding your *Payment details* on your [account dashboard](https://tinypng.com/dashboard/api).
 Additional compressions above 500 will then be charged at the end of each month as a one-time fee.